 In fact, the second largest economy in the world is a mobile-centric nation.
-In 2018, around 9.8 in every ten Chinese netizens accessed internet via mobile devices.
+In 2021, around 99.7 percent of Chinese netizens accessed internet via mobile devices.
 Over the past few years, Tencent’s WeChat has been the leading app among Chinese mobile users.
-Apart from its features which are similar to WhatsApp and Facebook, WeChat also serves as the alternative to Amazon, Paypal, Uber, and even Expedia in the country.
-Thanks to the convenient mobile payment function of WeChat, the adoption rate of online payments was over 72 percent in the Chinese market in 2018.
+Apart from its features which are similar to WhatsApp and Facebook, WeChat also serves as the alternative to Amazon, PayPal, Uber, and even Expedia in the country.
+Thanks to the convenient mobile payment function of WeChat, the adoption rate of online payments amounted to over 87 percent in the Chinese market in 2021.

 With mobile and artificial intelligence dominating the global digital world, China’s hopes are dependent on its upcoming technological innovators to expand both its industrial and economic horizons.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date